0xprinc/checks-while-hacks/README.md

 44. `FlashLoan` can be related to a `zero duration loan in borrowing and lending protocol` if the interest amount is starts from zero, but the collateral will be required to take the loan.
 45. Always take care of the dust amount as it can make the equality to inequality and also makes the system DOS while playing around the corners of the inequality.
 [Example](https://twitter.com/0xprinc/status/1691053853050085376)
 46. The receiver of the collateral should not be always same as the recepient of the collateral or not always be specified by the one who pays the loan as this will make any person to pay the debt and take away the collateral as the collateral contains more value.
+47. In case of implementing the timelock in the fast chains such as Arbitrum(blocktime ~= 0.26 seconds), it is infeasible to set the delay in terms of number of blocks.

 ## After Transaction
 1. The transaction data can be seen by anyone reading the mempool, so don't use things like password in the transactions.